hadley/elmer/README.md

 <!-- badges: end -->

-The goal of elmer is to provide a user friendly wrapper over the most common APIs for calling llm’s.
+The goal of elmer is to provide a user friendly wrapper over the most common llm providers.
 Major design goals include support for streaming and making it easy to register and call R functions.

 ## Installation